Maristan of Granada: History

-Maristans or bimaristans were the historic equivalent of hospitals in the Islamic world, first originating further east and spreading to Morocco and Al-Andalus around the 12th to 14th centuries.
+Maristans or bimaristans were the historic equivalent of hospitals in the Islamic world, first originating further east and spreading to Algeria, Morocco and Al-Andalus around the 12th to 14th centuries.
 The Maristan of Granada may have been inspired or influenced by similar institutions founded by the Marinids in Morocco (e.g. the 13th-century Maristan of Sidi Frej).
 It was founded by the Nasrid sultan Muhammad V in 1365, with construction finishing in 1367.
 It was located in the lower Albaicín quarter, on the north bank of the Darro River near the 11th-century bathhouse known as the Hammam al-Yawza (today known as El Bañuelo).

 Like other maristans in the region, the Maristan of Granada was especially notable for treating mental illness, though its original medical focus may have been more general and it only slowly became specialized as an asylum for the mentally ill.
 It was one of the earliest hospitals in Europe that took care of the mentally ill, with comparable institutions in Christian Spain only appearing in the early 15th century with the foundation of the Hospital of Our Lady Mary of the Innocents in Valencia, the first purely psychiatric hospital in Europe.

 After the end of Muslim rule in Granada and Spain in 1492, the building was converted to other uses.
 In 1502, it became a mint (Casa de la Moneda).
 It was later given to Mercedarian friars until the 18th century, when it was turned into a winery.
 Finally, it served as a tenement before being abandoned.